 At Southern New Hampshire University, you can opt to pursue your degree online either part time, by taking 1 class per term, or full time, by taking 2 classes per term.
 This allows you to earn your degree at your own pace and is a great option for those already in the workforce.

-Additionally, you can apply for an accelerated degree program.
+Additionally, you can apply for an undergraduate accelerated degree program.
 There, you can take graduate-level courses earlier and you could continue on to complete a master's degree in as fast as one year.

 Every student's experience is unique, and SNHU offers different ways to customize your experience to get your business degree in the timeframe that works for you.

 Is it worth it to major in business?